GabeNedden/task-tracker-client/README.md

 # Task Tracker!

-Have a look at the latest version [Client hosted on Netlify](https://gtasktracker.netlify.app/).
+Have a look at the latest version [hosted on Netlify](https://gtasktracker.netlify.app/).
 The client-side queries and mutates data from my server-side/database hosted on Heroku.
 [Link to code on Github].
 This readme is a work in progress.
 Proper links and screenshots are on the way.